deipax/Deipax/README.md

-# Deipax - Cloning and Data Access library
+# Deipax - Cloning library

 A high performance, customizable, deep cloning library.
 Access any relational database in a linq like fashion using extension methods built around Ado.Net.